 - c. two from the Colleges of Engineering, Mines and Earth Sciences, or Science; and - d. two from the Colleges of Medicine, Nursing, Dentistry, or Pharmacy. - e.
 In addition to the eight members described in a. through d., one at-large member from any college will be selected.
 Ordinarily no more than one member from the same college will sit on the committee at any one time. - 2.
 Any Distinguished Professor can nominate other Distinguished Professors or can volunteer to serve on the committee.
 The Senior Vice President will make the selection of the committee and will endeavor to have the committee reflect diversity within the university. - 3.
 Committee members will serve for two years.
 One member from each college grouping will be replaced annually. - 4.
 The Committee is given charge to complete the following three tasks: - a.
 Promote a broad and diverse pool of nominees. - Create a list of potential nominees from departments and/or colleges that are underrepresented among the Distinguished Professors. - Contact colleagues in their group of colleges to encourage a broad and diverse set of deserving nominees. - Assist nominators, where deemed necessary, in preparing a strong nomination. - Review nominations from the prior selection year and approve eligible repeat nominees for exceptions to the three-year eligibility rule. - These activities shall be completed consistent with a call for nominations usually by September 15 of each year and a deadline for nominations usually no later than November 1. - b.
 Create a short list of candidates for whom letters of reference will be solicited. - Select a subgroup of nominees based on the university-wide criteria, no greater than twelve, for whom reference letters will be solicited and who will then be presented for final selection.
 The committee will be provided with the nomination file and curriculum vitae for review for each nominee. - Forward the committee's recommendations to the Senior Vice President usually no later than December 15 so that the Senior Vice President can solicit letters to be included in the nominee's packet. - c.
-Make recommendations to the Senior Vice President for new Distinguished Professors. - Review all of the nomination packets of the nomination finalists. - The nomination packets will include the nomination letter, a CV, and up to six letters of reference as described above. - At a meeting of the Distinguished Professors Advisory Committee, each candidate's nominator will be given an allotted time to answer questions from the committee about the nomination. - At the conclusion of the discussion of all candidates, the committee will rank all candidates. - The committee will provide recommendations to the Senior Vice President usually no later than March 1. - F. The Senior Vice President for Academic Affairs will confer with the Senior Vice President for Health Sciences and the President on the recommendations.

-G. Recommendations approved by the President will be sent to the Academic Senate and the Board of Trustees for appropriate action.
+Make recommendations to the Senior Vice President for new Distinguished Professors. - Review all of the nomination packets of the nomination finalists. - The nomination packets will include the nomination letter, a CV, and up to six letters of reference as described above. - At the conclusion of the discussion of all candidates, the committee will rank all candidates. - The committee will provide recommendations to the Senior Vice President usually no later than March 1. - F. The Senior Vice President for Academic Affairs will confer with the Senior Vice President for Health Sciences and the President on the recommendations. - G. Recommendations approved by the President will be sent to the Academic Senate and the Board of Trustees for appropriate action.